Comparing Byrna Technologies (BYRN) & Its Competitors

-Byrna Technologies (OTCMKTS: BYRN) is one of 48 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it contrast to its rivals?
-We will compare Byrna Technologies to similar businesses based on the strength of its analyst recommendations, valuation, dividends, institutional ownership, risk, earnings and profitability.
+Byrna Technologies (OTCMKTS: BYRN) is one of 49 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it compare to its rivals?
+We will compare Byrna Technologies to similar companies based on the strength of its risk, valuation, earnings, profitability, dividends, institutional ownership and analyst recommendations.

-Byrna Technologies has a beta of 1.01, meaning that its stock price is 1% more volatile than the S&P 500.
-Comparatively, Byrna Technologies’ rivals have a beta of 0.00, meaning that their average stock price is 100% less volatile than the S&P 500.
+Byrna Technologies has a beta of 0.83, suggesting that its share price is 17% less volatile than the S&P 500.
+Comparatively, Byrna Technologies’ rivals have a beta of -0.31, suggesting that their average share price is 131% less volatile than the S&P 500.

-This table compares Byrna Technologies and its rivals gross revenue, earnings per share and valuation.

-This is a summary of recent ratings for Byrna Technologies and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for Byrna Technologies and its rivals, as provided by MarketBeat.com.

 |Sell Ratings